MCP, CLI, and Agent Skills: A Research View on Tool Use for LLM Agents

 ├── fill valid arguments

-└── interpret the result inside a larger workflowTool-learning research repeatedly shows that these stages are separable.
-MetaTool studies whether models know when to use tools and which tools to choose.
-WTU-EVAL focuses on whether a tool should be used at all, instead of assuming tool use is always required.
-ToolRet treats tool retrieval as its own problem, with a large corpus of heterogeneous tools.
-ToolLLM explored training and evaluating models over thousands of real-world APIs.
+└── interpret the result inside a larger workflowTool-learning research keeps finding that these stages come apart.
+MetaTool studies whether models know when to use tools and which ones to choose.
+WTU-EVAL asks whether a tool should be used at all, instead of assuming the answer is always yes.
+ToolRet treats tool retrieval as a problem in its own right, with a large corpus of heterogeneous tools.
+ToolLLM trained and evaluated models over thousands of real-world APIs.

-The implication is important: an interface that only exposes callable functions solves the execution surface, not the whole tool-use problem.
+The implication is worth sitting with: an interface that only exposes callable functions has solved the execution surface.
+One stage out of five.

-An agent needs to know what exists, what matters now, what order to follow, what a failure means, and when not to call anything.
-That is why tool metadata, context layout, command discoverability, and workflow instructions are not implementation details.
-They are part of the agent’s reasoning environment.
+An agent needs to know what exists, what matters right now, what order to follow, what a failure means, and when to call nothing at all.
+Which is why tool metadata, context layout, command discoverability, and workflow instructions are not implementation details.
+They are the agent's reasoning environment.

 MCP: A Standard Interface, Not a Complete Architecture

-MCP matters because it standardizes a real integration boundary.
-The protocol gives clients a common way to discover capabilities, call tools, read resources, and interact with external systems.
-The official specification defines transports including stdio and Streamable HTTP, and the broader MCP effort has become a shared vocabulary for agent-tool connectivity.
+MCP earns its place by standardizing a real integration boundary.
+The protocol gives clients one common way to discover capabilities, call tools, read resources, and talk to external systems.
+The official specification defines transports including stdio and Streamable HTTP, and MCP has become the shared vocabulary for agent-tool connectivity.

-That standardization is valuable.
-Before shared protocols, every tool integration could become a custom bridge: one agent plugin for one app, one connector shape for one model client, one hand-written adapter per workflow.
+That standardization is worth defending.
+Before shared protocols, every integration was a custom bridge: one plugin per app, one connector shape per model client, one hand-written adapter per workflow.
+Nobody misses that era.

-But MCP is not a complete agent architecture.
-It defines how a client and server communicate.
-It does not automatically solve tool retrieval, prompt budget, workflow sequencing, human debuggability, or the question of whether the tool surface should be loaded into the model context at all.
+But a protocol is not an architecture.
+MCP defines how a client and a server communicate.
+It says nothing about tool retrieval, prompt budget, workflow sequencing, or human debuggability — and nothing about whether the tool surface belongs in the model context in the first place.

-The distinction between stdio and HTTP is especially important.
+And the distinction between stdio and HTTP is not a detail.

 MCP over stdio is convenient for local integrations.
 A client launches a subprocess and exchanges JSON-RPC messages over stdin/stdout.
-That convenience makes local experimentation easy, but it also creates a fragile process boundary: stdout must stay protocol-clean, logs belong elsewhere, environment variables become the credential channel, and debugging spans client logs, server logs, schema interpretation, and model behavior.
+That convenience makes local experimentation easy, but it buys a fragile process boundary: stdout must stay protocol-clean, logs have to live elsewhere, environment variables become the credential channel — and when something breaks, the investigation spans client logs, server logs, schema interpretation, and model behavior.
+Four layers for one error.

-MCP over HTTP is a better fit for governed platforms.
-HTTP-based deployments can sit behind OAuth, policy enforcement, service identity, audit logging, telemetry, and centralized lifecycle management.
-In that setting, the protocol boundary is doing real organizational work.
+MCP over HTTP plays in a different league.
+HTTP deployments can sit behind OAuth, policy enforcement, service identity, audit logging, telemetry, and centralized lifecycle management.
+There, the protocol boundary is doing real organizational work.

 Context Is Not Free

-The strongest technical objection to large local tool registries is context load.
+The strongest technical objection to large local tool registries is not aesthetic.
+It is context load.

-Tool schemas, descriptions, examples, and parameter definitions are not neutral.
-Once they enter the prompt, they compete with the user task, code context, retrieved evidence, previous decisions, and safety constraints.
+Tool schemas, descriptions, examples, and parameter definitions are not neutral passengers.
+The moment they enter the prompt, they compete — with the user's task, the code, the retrieved evidence, the earlier decisions, the safety constraints.
+Everything the model actually needs.
 More context does not automatically mean more capability.

-Long-context research has been warning about this for years.
-In Lost in the Middle, models used information less reliably when relevant evidence appeared in the middle of long contexts.
-Large Language Models Can Be Easily Distracted by Irrelevant Context showed that irrelevant information can reduce problem-solving accuracy.
-More recent work on context length alone hurting performance despite perfect retrieval argues that even when relevant information is available, longer inputs can degrade performance across tasks.
+Long-context research has been sounding this alarm for years.
+In Lost in the Middle, models used information less reliably when the relevant evidence sat in the middle of a long context.
+Large Language Models Can Be Easily Distracted by Irrelevant Context showed that irrelevant information alone can drag down problem-solving accuracy.
+More recent work on context length hurting performance despite perfect retrieval argues that even when the relevant information is right there, longer inputs can degrade performance across tasks.

-Microsoft Research describes this as tool-space interference: adding individually reasonable tools can reduce end-to-end agent performance when the combined tool space becomes harder to navigate.
+Microsoft Research has a name for it: tool-space interference — adding individually reasonable tools can reduce end-to-end agent performance once the combined tool space becomes harder to navigate.
 This is not an argument against tools.
 It is an argument for tool-space design.

 CLI + Skills as Progressive Disclosure

-CLI tools and Agent Skills are not replacements for protocols in every setting.
-They are a different decomposition of the local agent problem.
+CLI tools and Agent Skills do not replace protocols in every setting.
+They propose a different decomposition of the local agent problem — and, often, a better one.

 The CLI is the execution substrate.
-It gives humans and agents the same operational surface: subcommands, help text, flags, exit codes, structured output, authentication, and shell-level composability.
-A good CLI can be used in a terminal, a script, CI, documentation, and an agent session without changing the underlying interface.
+It hands humans and agents the same operational surface: subcommands, help text, flags, exit codes, structured output, authentication, shell-level composability.
+A good CLI works in a terminal, a script, CI, documentation, and an agent session without changing shape.

 Skills are the procedural layer.
-Anthropic’s Agent Skills engineering post describes a model of progressive disclosure: metadata is available first, full instructions are loaded only when relevant, and supporting references or scripts are consulted as needed.
+Anthropic's Agent Skills engineering post describes a model of progressive disclosure: metadata is visible first, full instructions load only when they become relevant, and supporting references or scripts are consulted on demand.

 That architecture matters because it keeps most procedural knowledge out of the base prompt.
-The agent starts with an index, not a full manual.
+The agent starts from an index, not a five-hundred-page manual.

-This pattern also aligns with a basic research lesson from tool use: tool selection and tool execution are different problems.
+The pattern also lines up with the basic lesson from tool-use research: selection and execution are different problems.
 A CLI can be excellent at execution while a Skill is excellent at helping the model select, sequence, and interpret operations.

 statusfor current statelistfor inventorycreatefor provisioningdeletefor destructive operations--jsonfor structured output--helpfor on-demand discovery